Apres-Ski/Apres-Ski-FE/README.md

 ### Local Installation

-This back-end application was made with the following:
+This Front-End application was made with the following:

 * Bootstrap 5.3.0
 * Cypress 12.5.1